Roses for the Southwest

 Best Rose for Hot Climates

 Climbing pink roses.
 There is a trellis in the background.
 Climbing roses do need support.
-Trellis, Arbor or a pole with wire attached will work.
+A trellis, an Arbor, or a pole with wire attached will work.
 Image by Manfred Antranias Zimmer from Pixabay

-Shrub Rose – They are known for their trouble-free and easy-to-grow maintenance.
+Shrub Rose – They are known for their trouble-free and easy maintenance.

 Miniature Roses – Bloom’s structure and habit of hybrid teas, miniature roses are grown in containers used for landscaping in smaller areas.
 They will do great in the southwest.
 Plant them in containers or in the ground in full sun or partial shade.
 Do not plant them in full shade.